MUFASA: A Multi-Layer Framework for Slot Attention: Experiments

 \subsection{Limitations}

-Upon inspection of class-level \vs instance-level segmentation masks, \ourmethod inherits some properties of previous slot-attention models as it tends to group instances of the same class into the same slot.
+Inspecting class-level \vs instance-level segmentation masks, \ourmethod inherits some properties of previous slot-attention models as it tends to group instances of the same class into the same slot.
 This can be observed, \eg, when multiple people are shown in the scene (see supplement).
 This problem is not innate to \ourmethod but rather an issue of OCL models in general.
-It remains up to future research to better enforce instance-level groupings in these cases, adhering to the goals of OCL.
+In addition, Hungarian matching aligns slots across layers with a one-to-one mapping.
+Although effective, this may introduce a constraint, which makes flexible soft matching schemes a promising direction for future work.